Friday, May 25, 2018

 Saturday, May 5, 2018

-Human Interaction Is Governed by Wounded Children - And How Mothers Can Alter That Dynamic
+Human Interaction Is the Voice of the Wounded Child - And How Mothers Can Alter That Dynamic

 In my earlier post, “Ever Wonder Why the World Is the Way It Is” (9/4/17), I noted that “the ego-mind is not only filled with the fear, anxiety and self-centeredness (and often aggression) caused by insecurity but through continued wounding has acquired the lack of faith, trust, and cynicism of the Devil, which makes the dysfunction we observe all that more intractable.
 And it explains the specter of evil that we see in all corners of the world.